turingarena/turingarena/docs/web/evaluation-api.md

 A request should be repeatable in case of errors, until the client actually reads *after* the returned page.
-More precisely, a call to `evaluation` (request 1) should succeed as long as no other requests to `evaluation` have been performed (request 2), with the `after` parameter of request 2 occurring strictly later than the `after` parameter of request 1.
+More precisely, a call to *evaluation events* (request 1) should succeed as long as no other requests to *evaluation events* have been performed (request 2), such that the `after` parameter of request 2 occurs strictly later than the `after` parameter of request 1.
 This assumption makes the protocol robust under HTTP errors, but still allows an implementation to delete the events when it is sure that the client has received those.